Radon: Industrial production

 Radon is obtained as a by-product of uraniferous ores processing after transferring into 1% solutions of hydrochloric or hydrobromic acids.
-The gas mixture extracted from the solutions contains H_{2}, O_{2}, He, Rn, CO_{2}, H_{2}O and hydrocarbons.
-The mixture is purified by passing it over copper at 993 K to remove the H_{2} and the O_{2}, and then KOH and P_{2}O_{5} are used to remove the acids and moisture by sorption.
+The gas mixture extracted from the solutions contains H2, O2, He, Rn, CO2, H2O and hydrocarbons.
+The mixture is purified by passing it over copper at 993 K to remove the H2 and the O2, and then KOH and link=Phosphorus pentoxide|P2O5 are used to remove the acids and moisture by sorption.
 Radon is condensed by liquid nitrogen and purified from residue gases by sublimation.

 Radon commercialization is regulated, but it is available in small quantities for the calibration of ^{222}Rn measurement systems.
 In 2008 it was priced at almost per milliliter of radium solution (which only contains about 15 picograms of actual radon at any given moment).
 Radon is produced commercially by a solution of radium-226 (half-life of 1,600 years).
 Radium-226 decays by alpha-particle emission, producing radon that collects over samples of radium-226 at a rate of about 1 mm^{3}/day per gram of radium; equilibrium is quickly achieved and radon is produced in a steady flow, with an activity equal to that of the radium (50 Bq).
 Gaseous ^{222}Rn (half-life of about four days) escapes from the capsule through diffusion.
 Radon sources have also been produced for scientific purposes through the implantation of radium-226 into solid stainless steel.